Nowotny eyes 'self-correction' of low inflation, strong euro

-LONDON (Reuters) - Low euro zone inflation and the strong euro could both start to self-correct this year without necessarily requiring any action from the European Central Bank, one its policymakers Ewald Nowotny said on Tuesday.
+LONDON (Reuters) - Low euro zone inflation and the strong euro could both start to self-correct this year without requiring any action from the European Central Bank, one of its policymakers Ewald Nowotny said in an interview.

+Speaking to Reuters on Tuesday the Austrian central bank chief did, however, back plans to keep the banking system topped up with cheap funding.

 The ECB meets next month armed with new staff forecasts that for the first time will stretch out as far as 2016.